 It also works as an oxidizing agent.
 Chlorine oxidizes materials like dirt and debris.
-Automatic pool cover prevents dissipation of chlorines.
+An automatic pool cover prevents dissipation of chlorines.
 Thus, cutting down the charge of chemical usage.

 Automatic pool covers are very expensive.
 So, before you go out and buy one here are some things that you should consider.

 Automatic pool covers comprise complex pieces of machinery like a pulley, motor, specialized ropes, etc. All of these parts require regular maintenance.

 Even if they are running alright, you have to check to ensure if they are running alright.
 Unless you are a technical guy or have some sort of knowledge in electrical machinery, you need to call a serviceman.

 If you are wondering how long an automatic pool cover lasts before needing repairs then the answer is, 5 to 6 years.

 Repairing or replacing can cost you a good sum.
 So, that is definitely something you should think about before getting an automatic pool cover.